WilliamBonvini/PolimiNotes/Database_2/notes.md

 The fastest way consists in considering the transaction resource-wise and do the following.

-for each resource we want to have the transactions ordered increasingly.
+*for each resource we want to have each contiguous $r-w$ and $w-w$  pairs ordered increasingly.*

-Thomas Rule is a improvement to TS which considers legit even resources with transactions ordered decreasingly.
+Thomas Rule is an improvement to TS which considers legit even resources with such pairs ordered decreasingly.

 <img src="images/ts1.png" style="zoom:50%">